Danko-Lab/Rgtsvm/README.md

 CUDA 7.0 and later supports multiple NVIDIA GPU architectures that the CUDA files will be compiled for. http://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/

 As described in above link, you should select one architecture type, such as sm_50 for TitanX or sm_60 for P100, sm_35 for Tesla K40.
-And then set the architecture in your install command
+And then set the architecture in your install command using the option --with-cuda-arch.

 ```
 > library(devtools)